willy229liu/willy229liu.github.io/_projects/3_lua_memory.md

 Do developers remove the information?
 Lua offers a solution when we build binary files.
 <a href="https://www.lua.org/manual/5.4/manual.html#lua_dump">https://www.lua.org/manual/5.4/manual.html#lua_dump</a>

 We can use `luac.c -s a.lua` to strip debug information when building binary files.
-However, the tracing stacks was untractable.
+However, the tracing stacks was untraceable.
 Like following:
 {% highlight text linenos %}
 D:\Downloads\Tools\bin\lua.exe: ?:-1: attempt to perform arithmetic on a nil value stack traceback: